THE GOSPEL IS NOT A FIRE INSURANCE POLICY FOR THE NEXT WORLD,

 I grew up in a denomination which most would assume was obsessed with “saving souls for heaven.”
 Since the late 1970s, the Southern Baptist Convention has become more fundamentalist in its leaning as well as comprising a large part of the religious right who, in my opinion, has totally abandoned the way and call of Jesus.
 The particular congregation of my childhood and teen years was probably what we would call “moderate” today in its theological leanings.
 The pastor we had during my high school, college, and seminary days did not believe in hell and never preached what most would call an “evangelistic sermon” or participated in traditional “revivals” so popular in Evangelical churches.
 If I had to be born in a Southern Baptist setting, I am thankful that at least it was a moderate one and was pastored by a minister who had sense and compassion enough to reject the concept of an everlasting, punitive hell.

 There were, however, many conservative churches in my hometown who believed that the primary purpose of Christians was to convert people to Jesus and save their souls for heaven.
 It was not unusual for such churches to send out church members with the mission of knocking on doors and asking questions like “If you were to die tonight where would go?”
 (I took devilish delight in answering, ‘George’s Funeral Home’); “Are you saved?
 When were you saved?
 How do you know you are really saved?
 Do you believe in Jesus?
 Is Jesus your Lord and Savior?
+Have you asked Jesus to come into your heart?
 Etc.” It’s interesting that I have never been asked by anyone in the church, by those knocking on my door with their Four Spiritual Laws tracts, by anyone during my seminary training, by my ordination council, or by any of the churches I have pastored what I consider the most important question within Christianity: “Are you following Jesus?”

 Early on in life I realized the absolute absurdity and foolishness of believing in an eternal, punitive, torturous, and hopeless reality such as hell.
 Instinctively I knew that a loving God could not endure an eternal hell.
 And I had the suspicion that God’s grace and offer of forgiveness and reconciliation did not end with death.
 To this day I refuse to believe that any puny, pathetic attempt by humans to reject God’s grace can ever exhaust God’s pursuing love.
 The only hell I believe in is the one we make for ourselves.
-But even that feeble, impotent decision we make as we reject all that is loving, good, and healing will eventually (in time or eternity) be swept away by the relentless avalanche of God’s grace and love.
+But even that feeble, impotent decision we make as we reject all that is loving, good, and healing may eventually (in time or eternity) be swept away by the relentless avalanche of God’s grace and love.
 God will love us into our healing.
 We may have to go through a lot of hells of our own making before we are open to God, but a God big enough to make this magnificent, wonderful, and mysterious creation certainly has enough persistent love to wait out our pitiful rebellion.

 So, I never worry about anyone going to an everlasting hell, the gates of which are engraved with a sign that reads “Abandon Hope All Who Enter Here.”
 I have hope for everyone and everything.
 Consequently, I have never preached what many would call an “Evangelistic” sermon with its threats of hell and everlasting condemnation and torture.
 And I was happy to learn during my college and seminary days that many people throughout church history have believed in universal salvation.
 Basil of Caesarea (Basil the Great who was one of the church fathers in the 4th century CE) wrote that in his day a majority of Christians in the Eastern half of the Roman Empire believed in universal salvation.
 This is significant because Basil himself did believe in an eternal hell.
 His brother, Gregory, the bishop of Nyssa, believed in universal salvation and wrote such a convincing argument for apocatastasis (universal salvation) that theologians today still find his insights helpful and profound.
 Belief in universal salvation has always been present within the wider church.
 It may have been and may still be a minority belief, but it has been consistently held throughout the entire history of the church be a sizable minority.
 (And I agree with those New Testament scholars and theologians who maintain that Paul himself was a universalist.)